 M. L. Chang, Z. H. Pope, E. S. Short, A. L. Thomaz.
 Defining Fairness in Human-Robot Teams.
 IEEE International Conference on Robot & Human Interactive Communication (R0-MAN), 2020.

 M. L. Chang, R. A. Gutierrez, P. Khante, E. S. Short, and A.L.
 Thomaz.
 Effects of Integrated Intent Recognition and Communication on Human-Robot Collaboration.
-IEEE International Conference on Intelligent Robots and Systems (IROS), 2018.
+IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2018.

 E.S.
 Short, M.L.
 Chang, V. Chu, K. Bullard, T. Fitzgerald, C. Chao, J. Lee, J.F.
 Kieser, M. Begum, A.F.
 Bobick, A.L.Thomaz